 - No ball-toss or hitting drills of any kind are allowed against the fences or backstops.
 Players in violation of this rule shall be removed from the complex immediately.

-- Animals are prohibited in all areas (except seeing-eye dogs).
+- Animals are prohibited in all areas (except special service dogs).

 - Teams are prohibited from warming up inside the confines (between fields) of the South Commons Complex.
 Teams must go outside of outfield fences to warm up.